w3h9uf/readings/database_internals.md

 Though GC is usually background operation, its effects may negatively impact write performance.

+Most OS have a *block device* abstraction.
+It hides an internal disk structure and buffers I/O operations internally, so when we're reading a single word from a block device, the whole block containing it is read.
+We cannot ignore this constraint while working with disk-resident data structures.

 ## On-Disk Structures
 The main limitation and design condition for building efficient on-disk structure is **the smallest unit of disk operation is a block**.
 We changed the layout of the data structure to take advantage of it.
 Can do this by improving locality, optimizing the internal representation of the structure, and reducing the number of out-of-page pointers.